-How We Create Your Personalized Diet PlanArticle posted in: Nutrisystem
+How We Create Your Personalized Nutrition PlanArticle posted in: Nutrisystem

 Have you ever heard from a friend about a surefire new diet plan that didn’t work when you tried it?
 Do you know people who can eat whatever they want and never gain weight, while you carefully watch your diet and still pack on extra pounds?
 The explanation for both of these situations is that no body or metabolism is identical.
 Our differences can play a significant role in how our bodies handle excess calories and losing weight.
-That’s why Nutrisystem expert dietitians have created a new personalized weight loss plan that is tailored to your body and your metabolism.
+That’s why Nutrisystem expert dietitians have created Uniquely Yours Max+, a plan that is tailored to your body and your metabolism.

 One size doesn’t fit all.
 You’re unique and so is your weight loss journey.
-Here at Nutrisystem, we’re putting YOU first when developing a personalized diet plan that works for your body type, age, gender and activity level.
-But it doesn’t stop there: As you lose weight, your program will adapt to you and your body’s unique metabolism.
+Here at Nutrisystem, we’re putting YOU first when developing a personalized nutrition plan that works for your age, gender and activity level.
+But it doesn’t stop there: As you lose weight, your Uniquely Yours Max+ program will adapt to you and your body’s unique metabolism.

 Nutrisystem has always made simple and convenient weight loss a priority.
 Our new program keeps these qualities at the forefront as we create your personal diet that’s delicious, nutritious and unique to you.
-Learn more about the key factors that we take into consideration when developing your program.
+Learn more about the key factors that we take into consideration when developing your Uniquely Yours Max+ meal plan.

-Here are eight things we take into account when building your personalized diet plan:
+Here are eight things we take into account when building your personalized nutrition plan: